taismith123/FlixMovie/README.md

 <img src="http://g.recordit.co/ZlBiABIZe3.gif" width=250><br>

 ### Notes
-Had many problems with Xcode not wanting to commit and push to github
+Had many problems with the project not wanting to commit and push to github.

 ## Flix Part 1